KrishnaMehta123/Suggestedits/docs/Partner Guide/social/generic-whatsapp-copy.md

 }
 ```

 ## API Payload for Freeform Message

-CleverTap will send this payload for sending the Freeform message notification.
+CleverTap will send this payload for sending the Freeform message notification.\
 Freeform message API payload has the user information about the targetted users, media URLs, and text.

 > 📘 Payload Essentials
 >
-> - Values with $$ (for example $$To,$$BusinessWabaNumber) are dynamic values and change for each request.
+> * Values with $$ (for example $$To,$$BusinessWabaNumber) are dynamic values and change for each request.
 >
->   - Dynamic Reply Button, interactive lists, and product catalog, contacts, and locations are not currently supported in the CleverTap platform.
+>   * Dynamic Reply Button, interactive lists, and product catalog, contacts, and locations are not currently supported in the CleverTap platform.
 This is why these objects are not mentioned in the payload.
 >
->   - CleverTap does not support Name, Address, or URL key in location object.
+>   * CleverTap does not support Name, Address, or URL key in location object.
 >
->   - `msg_id` is a unique parameter for each message sent from CleverTap and must be present in callbacks sent by BSP to CleverTap.
+>   * `msg_id` is a unique parameter for each message sent from CleverTap and must be present in callbacks sent by BSP to CleverTap.

 ```json Freeform Message Payload
 {